megardn/PennLINC.github.io/docs/LabHome/dua_tutorial.md

 ## Step 8: Wait for approval from the Office of Research Services

 Just relax and wait for a final approval email to pop up in your inbox.
-Email the completed data use agreement to the [NDA Help Desk](NDAHelp@mail.nih.gov) and you will soon be able to feast on the data :tada:
+Email the completed data use agreement to the [NDA Help Desk](NDAHelp@mail.nih.gov) and you will soon be able to feast on the data 🎉